pythonmentor/purbeurre-p8/README.md

 4. For launch app first start virtual environement `pipenv shell`
 5. Current local database is empty for feed it `python manage.py makemigrations ` and `python manage.py migrate`
 6. Load products from OpenFoodFacts with `python manage.py load_products`
-7. Start app with `python manage.py runserver` and you can follow the instructions.